The article by Jörg Stückler, Max Schwarz and Sven Behnke:

 3D models with the current RGB-D camera images.
 Our robot Dynamaid

 delivered some snacks to the jury.
-Jury members could raise their hands
+Jury members could raise their

-points by both parts (exec and external) of the jury.
+of points by both parts (exec and external) of the jury.

 The team b-it-bots (Hochschule Rhein-Sieg,Sankt Augustin) reached the second place in the @Home competition.
 Team Golem from Mexico came in third.

-In the Demo Challenge, our robot Cosero recognized
+In the Demo Challenge, our robot Cosero recognized colored and white

 Cosero performed the Enhanced Who Is Who test almost perfectly.
 It learned names and faces of three persons, understood a drink order, fetched three drinks and delivered two of them to the correct person.